Keheliya Rambukwella: Immunoglobulin scandal

 In October 2023, the National Medicines Regulatory Authority (NMRA) revealed that forged documents were submitted for Customs clearance to procure a batch of vials containing human immunoglobulin, which failed quality tests.
 It was claimed to have been produced by Livealth Biopharma Pvt Ltd, India, and imported by Isolez Biotech Pharma AG (Pvt) Ltd. However, the Indian manufacturer informed the NMRA that they did not manufacture or export the immunoglobulin batch.
 Around Rs.
 130 million was believed to have been misappropriated.
 On 2 February 2024, Rambukwella was arrested by criminal investigators in Colombo alongside former Secretary to the Ministry of Health Janaka Chandragupta and remanded until 15 February.
 He resigned from his ministerial post on 3 February following public pressure.

 Arrest and indictment

 In June 2025, Rambukwella was indicted along with 11 others in connection with the procurement of substandard human immunoglobulin antibody drugs.
 The Attorney General filed the indictment before the Colombo Permanent High Court-at-Bar.

 Family involvement and bail conditions

 In June 2025, Rambukwella's wife, Kusum Priyadarshini Epa, and daughter, Chandula Ramali Rambukwella, were briefly remanded after failing to fulfill bail conditions in connection with the immunoglobulin scandal.

 Additional corruption cases

 Rambukwella and his family members are also facing additional corruption cases, including allegations of misusing public funds for personal gain.
 These cases are currently under investigation, and further legal proceedings are expected.

+On 27 March 2026, the Supreme Court of Sri Lanka ruled that Rambukwella along with several others, had violated the fundamental rights of the public by procuring health supplies in breach of standard procurement procedures in 2022 under the Indian credit line.
+He was ordered to pay Rs.
+75 million (approximately US$239,000) to the state, while the others were ordered to pay varying amounts.
+The fundamental rights petition was filed by Transparency International Sri Lanka and two other parties.